CARB-X: Global Recognition

 The G7 Health Ministers have cited CARB-X among the critical initiatives to support as the G7 governments renew their 2021 commitment to address the most dangerous drug-resistant infections.
 In May 2023, the global threat of Antimicrobial Resistance and the importance of supporting CARB-X as a global push incentive that coordinates and accelerates much-needed antibacterial innovation was featured in G7 Hiroshima Leaders’ Communiqué and the G7 Nagasaki Health Ministers’ Communiqué.
 The same year, G20 Health Ministers cited CARB-X as playing a critical role in accelerating antimicrobial R&D and access.
 In October 2024, the importance of supporting CARB-X as a global push incentive that accelerates the research and development of antibacterial products was featured in G7 Health Ministers' Communiqué.
+At a November 2025 G20 Health Ministerial Meeting, the Ministers acknowledged and affirmed support for AMR initiatives such as CARB-X.

 In May 2024, the Antimicrobial Resistance (AMR) Multi-Stakeholder Partnership Platform issued a call for actionable steps to address the rising threat of AMR ahead of the United Nations General Assembly High-Level Meeting on AMR in September 2024.
 The call recommended increasing public investment in push incentives to catalyze global antimicrobial research and development efforts and cited CARB-X as a push mechanism that should be mobilized due to CARB-X’s critical role in supporting the discovery and development or new antimicrobials.

 CARB-X also was named in the Political Declaration on antimicrobial resistance (AMR) approved by United Nations Member States during the High-Level Meeting on September 26, 2024 at the 79th Session of the UN General Assembly.
 “The research and development pipeline for vaccines, diagnostics, therapeutics, especially antimicrobials and alternatives to the use of antimicrobials, to prevent and address antimicrobial resistance, especially antibiotics, are insufficient,” UN Member States note with concern in the declaration.
 As a consequence, they openly “recognize the benefits of public-private partnerships in the development of and access to antimicrobials, vaccines, diagnostics and alternatives to antimicrobials and in contributing to supply chain sustainability, and take note of the work of the Combating Antibiotic-Resistant Bacteria Biopharmaceutical Accelerator (CARB-X) and the Global Antibiotic Research and Development Partnership (GARDP).”